 Empanadas

-The real reason we came to Mission was for the Tacos.
-There were only three types on the midday menu so we opted to get one of each.
-Between the carnitas, chicken in mole negro, and fried mahi mahi – my favorite was the fish taco.
-It came with jalapeno mayo, pickled cabbage, and a slice of avocado.
-Even though it was fried, it tasted super fresh.
+The real reason we came to Mission Taqueria was for the tacos.
+The midday menu featured three options, so naturally we ordered one of each to try them all.
+Between the carnitas, the chicken in mole negro, and the fried mahi mahi taco, the fish taco ended up being my favorite.
+It came topped with jalapeño mayo, pickled cabbage, and a slice of avocado.
+Even though the fish was fried, the taco still tasted incredibly fresh and light.

 Fried Mahi Mahi Taco